Skip to main content

 How much does it cost to set up a company in Australia?

-ASIC registration fee is $611 (2025–26).
-Add legal costs for a constitution and shareholder agreement: $2,000–$6,000.
-Total: approximately $2,500–$7,000 depending on complexity.
-You also need to maintain the company (annual review fee, ASIC annual statement, registered office, company records).
+The ASIC registration fee is $611 (2025–26).
+Add legal costs for a constitution and shareholder agreement, usually $2,000 to $6,000, and you are looking at roughly $2,500 to $7,000 all up, depending on complexity.
+There are also ongoing costs to keep the company running: the annual review fee, the ASIC annual statement, a registered office and proper company records.

 What's the difference between a sole trader and a company?